Mohan41204/xo-game/README.md

 # xo-game
-created using html , css and javascript
+XO-Game created using html,css and javascript